Mexicans in Chicago: Geography

 Mexican neighborhoods include Pilsen in the Lower West Side, Little Village in South Lawndale, and South Chicago in the southeast side.
-As well as West Lawn and West Elsdon near Midway airport.
+They also include West Lawn and West Elsdon near Midway airport.
 Pilsen was a historic gateway neighborhood for new immigrants first populated mainly by Germans with some Irish and later by Czechs with other predominantly Slavic peoples (Polish Slovaks, Slovenes, Croats) (Serbs) as well as Austrians and Lithuanians before the arrival of Mexicans in the 1950s.

 The Mexicans in the Near West Side settled south of Hull House along Halsted and patronized the St. Francis of Assisi church.
 Beginning in the 1930s the athletic team Saint Francis Wildcats, which had Mexican members, began meeting in the gymnasium of St. Francis of Assisi, and the members moved on to fight in World War II.
 The Hull House residents were displaced by the 1960s construction of the University of Illinois Chicago, and they moved to Pilsen and/or to suburban communities.

 Mexicans began moving into South Chicago in the post-1920s period, and there they stuck to defined neighborhoods and were a part of the working class.
 They joined area unions by the 1940s.

 In the post-1920s period the Mexicans in Back of the Yards mostly worked in meatpacking.
 In 1945 the first Mexican church opened there.

 In the 1990s 40% of the Mexican origin population in Pilsen had migrated directly there from Mexico, and about one third of the Mexican origin population in the Chicago area lived in Pilsen.

 In 2000, six Chicago community areas had a population that was majority Mexican.
 This number has grown to 15 as of 2020, with new hubs on the Southwest Side including Brighton Park, Archer Heights, McKinley Park, and New City.
 Additionally, nearly two-thirds of Chicagoland Mexicans now live beyond the city's borders, expanding their presence far into suburbs such as Elgin and Aurora.

 Since 2000, 26th Street in Little Village has been the busiest area for Mexican-American commerce in the city of Chicago.
 The thoroughfare was identified as being the highest grossing shopping and tax revenue hub in the city after Michigan Avenue, causing some to call it "the Mexican Magnificent Mile" or "the Second Magnificent Mile."

-At the broader metropolitan level, from 2018-2022, Mexicans comprised the greatest share of the population in Kane County, followed by Cook and Lake.
+At the broader metropolitan level, from 2018 to 2022, Mexicans comprised the greatest share of the population in Kane County, followed by Cook and Lake.
 In absolute numbers, Cook County continued to hold the highest Mexican population, followed by Kane and Lake.
 A table outlining these figures can be found below: